stijn-dejongh/ars-rethorica/manuscript/book2chapter24.md

 Piraeus ? and, Did you when in Sicily , see the triremes which are now in the Piraeus ?
 The fallacy consists in the two facts （being in the Piraeus and the existence of triremes in Sicily ), true separately, being untrue combined.

-[^^23_8]: Thrasybulus deposed the thirty individuals and put down theThrasybulus deposed the thirty individuals and put down the single tyranny which they composed; he then claimed a thirtyfold reward, as having put down thirty tyrannies.
+[^^23_8]: Thrasybulus deposed the thirty individuals and put down the single tyranny which they composed; he then claimed a thirtyfold reward, as having put down thirty tyrannies.

 [^^23_9]: Frag.
 5 （Frag.
 5 （ T.G.F. ).